AyeCode/geodirectory/readme.txt

 == ⚡ HOW IT WORKS - SET UP OUR FREE WORDPRESS BUSINESS DIRECTORY PLUGIN IN NO TIME ==

-As one of the top wordpress business directory plugins, GeoDirectory is armed with a well-thought-out arsenal of features to make the setup process for your website as easy as possible.
+As one of the top wordpress directory plugins, GeoDirectory is armed with a well-thought-out arsenal of features to make the setup process for your website as easy as possible.

 1. **Create your local directory**.
 Build your website quickly using the best WordPress page builders like Gutenberg.
 Focus on local businesses around a street or in a city with our free version, and gain the ability to *add multiple locations or go global with our premium multi-location add-on*.

 2. **Publish your listing submission form**.
-Use GeoDirectory's intuitive *drag-and-drop form builder* (with over 40 field types + fully customizable form fields as an add-on) to let people add listings to your business directory.
+Use GeoDirectory's intuitive *drag-and-drop form builder* (with over 40 field types + fully customizable form fields as an add-on) to let people add listings to your directory.
 Business owners can now also add extended operating hours for listings.
 Design the tabs of your listings as you wish with the tab builder.

 3. **Upload all of your listings at once**.
-Fill up your online business directory effortlessly with a quick *CSV import or export for listings, categories, and reviews*.
+Fill up your online directory effortlessly with a quick *CSV import or export for listings, categories, and reviews*.
 Conveniently edit your data offline and let everything auto-update with a re-import.

 4. **Tap into 40+ widgets, shortcodes, and blocks to improve the user experience**.
 Use tools like the *Google Maps and [Analytics](https://wpgeodirectory.com/downloads/google-analytics/) widgets* to help businesses get found quicker and allow them to keep tabs on traffic and user behavior.
 Multilingual site?
 GeoDirectory is *[100% WPML compatible](https://wpgeodirectory.com/downloads/wpml-multilingual/)*.
 You can even *enable user reviews and business inquiries* with form integrations.